 9) Just SMILE

 Smile and direct your eye contact to your camera on the computer screen while listening and speaking.
 A smile is worth a thousand words.

 Relax, be yourself, and let your Uncommon Genius shine through!

-Please reach out on LinkedIn if you would like virtual interview or resume review advice to enhance your professional portfolio (networking, resume, LinkedIn profile, interview skills, partnerships, or firm research).
+Please reach out on LinkedIn if you would like a virtual interview or resume review advice to enhance your professional portfolio (networking, resume, LinkedIn profile, interview skills, partnerships, or firm research).
 I am more than happy to assist in capturing and Celebrating your Uncommon Genius!

 About the Author: Rachel Rubin Wilkins

 As the Community Engagement Lead at UNCOMN, Rachel wears several hats spanning recruiting, PR, and event planning.
 She forges partnerships with a variety of universities, schools, non-profits, organizations, and stakeholders throughout the Saint Louis Metro region, extending to Illinois and Scott Air Force Base to build strong networks within our community.
 These partnerships create a diverse portfolio, enabling her to connect with the best and brightest talent in town.

 Rachel is currently a mother of five, with three in college and two college graduates moving on to adult careers.
 She enjoys coaching “Team Wilkins” throughout life alongside her husband, Patrick Wilkins, as they encourage their own “players” to unearth their gifts and pursue their goals.
 She loves to cook, run 5ks, study Italian, be with family, and considers herself a lifelong learner, always seeking out ways to enhance her educational opportunities while helping others along the way.